Vertex AI Dispatch and Route Planner

 You also have some last-minute options for each solution you run; here is what they mean:

 Flag late after: Adjust this number of minutes to determine when the Map view and Tabular view will highlight a pickup or dropoff that is going to be late.
-The Map view will indicate late arrivals by bouncing the map pins, while the Tabular view will indicate late arrivals by blinking the trip blocks.
+The Map view will indicate late arrivals by bouncing the map pins, while the Tabular view will indicate late arrivals by slowly blinking the trip blocks.
+The Tabular view will blink a trip block quickly, rather than slowly, if either its pickup or dropoff is going to be late by twice the number of minutes you set.

 Recovery pad: Adjust this number of minutes to give a bit of extra time to each crew after the normal time allotted for dropoffs.
 On the Service Costs Configuration page you can set the normal dropoff delays for each service level, but the recovery pad lets you experiment with giving a bit of extra time to every call.
 You might try to squeeze in as many extra recovery minutes as possible while still covering all your calls in a satisfactory way.